JeroenSlobbe/Tutorials/DockerHardening/readme.md

 docker run -p 1337:1337 --read-only --network none myapp
 ```

 With `--network none` you'll notice the Flask application itself is no longer reachable either — cutting all networking also cuts the published port.
-Ultimately it's better to enforce container inbound/outbound rules with a real firewall, e.g. iptables or a Kubernetes NetworkPolicy — but managing anything outside the container I'll keep for another writeup.
+Ultimately it's better to enforce container inbound/outbound rules with a real firewall, e.g. iptables or a Kubernetes NetworkPolicy — but managing anything outside the container I'll keep for another write-up.
 To demonstrate egress filtering at the container level, I placed the app in a separate, isolated network with no route to the outside.
 So I could still reach Flask from localhost, I added a second network and a small proxy that forwards only port 1337 to the app.
 The isolated network blocks all outbound traffic; the proxy restores just the inbound path:

 ```bash
 docker network create --internal no-internet